tongzhangice/FELIX-S/README.md

 # FELIX-S-FO (the model name will be updated soon...)
 A full Stokes and higher-order ice sheet model

-# A brief tutorial of FELIX-S
+# A brief tutorial
-All files are included in the folder "FELIXS".
+The source files are placed in the folder "FELIXS".
 The "$dir" below refers to the directory of your "FELIXS" folder.

 ## Meshing
 ### Install Ann